nickblink/global_covid19_response/README.md

 #### Example 2: All Facilities

-We repeat the process above for all indicators and all facilites.
-In this example dataset, there are 25 facilites, 1 syndromic surveillance indicator (ARI) and 1 denominator indicator (total denominator or outpatient visits–a measure of healthcare utilization).
+We repeat the process above for all indicators and all facilities.
+In this example dataset, there are 25 facilities, 1 syndromic surveillance indicator (ARI) and 1 denominator indicator (total denominator or outpatient visits–a measure of healthcare utilization).